Winterwell Associates Ltd: Standard Terms and Conditions

 1. Where a contract specifies deliverables, the Client shall have two weeks from delivery in which to raise any objections with the deliverable.
 If no objections have been raised within this period, the deliverable shall be considered to have been accepted.
 Deliverables may be accepted sooner if the Client states so in writing, or authorises work depending upon the deliverable without first raising an objection.

-3. Where the specification for a deliverable is ambiguous, then Winterwell, acting in good faith will refine the specification and decide what features and performance characteristics are in scope.
-This is done in accordance with the agile development approach in order to deliver the best final product while avoiding extra upfront costs.
+4. Where the specification for a deliverable is ambiguous, then Winterwell, acting in good faith will refine the specification and decide what features and performance characteristics are in scope.
+This is done in accordance with the agile development approach in order to deliver the best product in a timely fashion while avoiding extra upfront costs.

-4. Any unresolved objections with a deliverable shall be resolved through arbitration as described in clause 23.
+5. Any unresolved objections with a deliverable shall be resolved through arbitration.

-2. It is the nature of our work that performance of products and services may vary and may not be reliable.
+2. It is the nature of our work that performance of products and services may vary, may not be reliable, and software may contain bugs.
 Except where required by law, Winterwell accepts no liability for the performance of its services or products whether direct or indirect.

-1. Unless otherwise agreed, Winterwell shall have the right, without further reference to the Client, to publicise the fact that the Client is, or was, a client and to utilise the Client's name in publicity materials in this respect.
+1. Unless otherwise agreed, Winterwell shall have the right to publicise the fact that the Client is, or was, a client, and to utilise the Client's name in publicity materials in this respect.

 1. Each Party undertakes not to attempt to solicit or procure the services of staff employed by the other party who are involved in the performance of this contract during the course of this contract and for a period of twelve months thereafter without the written permission of the other party.